Genre: Biographies & Memoirs

 Quotes from I Am, I Am, I Am

 That the things in life which don’t go to plan are usually more important, more formative, in the long run, than the things that do.

 The people who teach us something retain a particularly vivid place in our memories.

 I am desperate for change, endlessly seeking novelty, wherever I can find it.

 We are, all of us, wandering about in a state of oblivion, borrowing our time, seizing our days, escaping our fates, slipping through loopholes, unaware of when the axe may fall.

 When you’re a child, no one tells you that you are going to die.
 You have to work it out for yourself.

 About Maggie O’Farrell

-Maggie O’Farrell is the author of seven novels, including This Must Be the Place, The Vanishing Act of Esme Lennox, The Hand that First Held Me, and Instructions for a Heatwave.
+Maggie O’Farrell is an author whose works include This Must Be the Place, The Marriage Portrait, The Vanishing Act of Esme Lennox, The Hand that First Held Me, Hamnet, and Instructions for a Heatwave.
+She is also the author of the memoir I Am, I Am, I Am.
 She lives in Edinburgh.
 Visit the author’s website →